promatia/acts/act_proposals/economy.md

 All payments must be cleared immediately, a transaction should be accepted or refused within a matter of seconds.

 #### Segment 3: Fees
 There shall be no transaction fees placed by the Monetary Council.
-Only the Taxation EGI may force taxes or fees on transactions.
+Only the Ministry of Taxation may force taxes or fees on transactions.

 #### Segment 4: Transaction Data
 Transaction data includes